Learn something new every day

 Most of the time, a person's oxygen concentration is between 96% and 100%.
 In medicine, this percentage is not a comparison of the total amount of oxygen to the total amount of other molecules, but rather a measure of the number of binding sites on red blood cells that are currently occupied by oxygen molecules.
 Each red blood cell can bind up to four oxygen molecules at a time, and if the saturation of oxygen in the blood is at 100%, all of these sites are occupied.

-Individuals with certain medical conditions can have hypoxia, the state of having too low a blood oxygen concentration.
+Individuals with certain medical conditions can have hypoxia, the state of having a blood oxygen concentration that is too low.
 This is often treated by administering pure or 90% pure oxygen for a certain amount of time.
-A state of hyperoxia can be induced through hyperventilation or the administration of oxygen, though the body cannot hold onto large reserves of oxygen, so this condition will self correct a few minutes after the concentrated oxygen treatment is stopped.
+A state of hyperoxia can be induced through hyperventilation or the administration of oxygen, but since the body cannot hold onto large reserves of oxygen, this condition will self correct a few minutes after the concentrated oxygen treatment is stopped.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!